UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 :::{.column}

 + Once data arrives in a data storage engine (database, data lake, or data warehouse, for example), it is historical data.
-+ Historical data is processed in batch jobs that are run preiodically.
++ Historical data is processed in batch jobs that are run periodically.
 + Batch processing is a practice with mature solutions such as MapReduce and Spark.
 + Stream processing is performing computation on streaming data coming from real-time transports.